Antash/Payroll/README.md

 - I assume that every deduction is based on gross salary,
 - This task take a bit longer than 3 hours.
 Hope it is not too bad,
+- Code coverage is not 100%, I decided to stop wrighting tests and focused on features when feel run out of time,
 - I really enjoyed it, thank you for the opportunity!

 # Instructions